-Tutorial: Azure Active Directory integration with Box
+Tutorial: Azure Active Directory single sign-on (SSO) integration with Box

-- You can manage your accounts in one central location - the Azure portal.
+- Manage your accounts in one central location - the Azure portal.

-If you want to know more details about SaaS app integration with Azure AD, see what is application access and single sign-on with Azure Active Directory.
+To learn more about SaaS app integration with Azure AD, see What is application access and single sign-on with Azure Active Directory.

-To configure Azure AD integration with Box, you need the following items:
+To get started, you need the following items:

-- A Box single sign-on enabled subscription
+- Box single sign-on (SSO) enabled subscription.

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD SSO in a test environment.

 Adding Box from the gallery